 You can choose to take one block of 5 week classes or continue for as long as you wish - it's up to you!
-The dates for classes after the October halfterm will be available in September.
+The dates for classes in the New Year will be available in November.

 If you are new to jewellery making I will take you through the basic skills, teaching you how to make rings, bangles or chains and how to saw, file, form, texture and polish silver before moving onto stone setting and other more complex projects.

 If you have previous jewellery making experience then this is the ideal course to help you advance your skills to tackle more complicated projects - tube setting, hollow forms, Keum Boo, flush setting, anticlastic and synclastic forming, and riveting are just a few of the techniques we can cover!